 Just how many normal, happy, sexy couples turn their lives of wedded bliss into sexless marriages?

-Researching numerous sites, blogs, forums, research reports and government fact sheets will find you plenty of numbers.
+Researching sites, blogs, forums, research reports and government fact sheets on exactly how many couples live without sex will produce plenty of numbers.
 Let me tell you, they vary greatly.
-(Due to respondents having different beliefs.)

 Reports suggest the number could be as high as a quarter of all those who take nuptials end up experiencing sexless marriages.

 “One couple interviewed for SEETHINGS gave two different answers about their levels of intimacy.

 She said their sex-health was fine.
 He admitted they hadn’t been intimate in months.

 It’s a sexless marriage – but neither of them said so.”

 In Japan, the number is higher.
 Complex social issues have had an adverse impact on relationships in general.
 Sexless marriages are almost as common as not with 47% of married couples reporting having a dead bedroom.